Colorado is considered one of the more “relaxed” states regarding psychedelics and plant-based substances.

-Its use, possession, or sale is punishable by severe fines or even imprisonment.
+Its use, possession, or sale is punishable by severe fines or imprisonment.

 However, more and more studies support its therapeutic use.
 For this reason, several states in the country are moving to legalize its administration by trained psychiatrists and other health practitioners.

-MAPS (Multidisciplinary Association for Psychedelic Studies) has been leading the way in the field of MDMA research and is on the brink of having it approved by the FDA for the treatment of PTSD.
+MAPS (Multidisciplinary Association for Psychedelic Studies) has been leading the way in the field of MDMA research and is on the brink of having it approved by the FDA for treating PTSD.